newfarms/react-native-mapbox-geometry-editor/README.md

 Object-level meta information is described by the `MetadataAttributes` interface in `src/type/metadata.ts`, whereas field-level meta information is described by the `FieldAttributes` interface in `src/type/metadata.ts`.
 Please read the documentation comments of these interfaces for descriptions of the available options.
-Default values for meta information are provided by the `metadataAttributesImpl` and `fieldAttributesImpl` validators in `src/util/metadata/schema.ts`, so the client applicatio only needs to provide any meta information properties whose values must differ from the defaults.
+Default values for meta information are provided by the `metadataAttributesImpl` and `fieldAttributesImpl` validators in `src/util/metadata/schema.ts`, so the client application only needs to provide any meta information properties whose values must differ from the defaults.

 ## API Documentation